 - You have surplus income.
 This is a phrase that describes a situation where your monthly take-home pay is, on average, greater than a threshold set by the Federal Government.
 The threshold varies depending on how many people are in your household and can be impacted if you have certain monthly expenses such as support payments or medical expenses.
 This will also increase the length of time it will take to get a discharge from bankruptcy from nine months to twenty-one months.
 As a result, your out of pocket cost will rise and your creditors will receive a payment via the bankruptcy.

 - Your assets are worth more than the provincial exemptions.
 Bankruptcy laws allow people to keep a variety of assets to continue living and earning a living.
 If your assets are greater than the exemptions then you may have to pay the difference into the bankruptcy in order to keep the asset.

 - You have filed for bankruptcy protection earlier in your life.
 A second or subsequent bankruptcy filing results in a higher cost than $1,800.
 The length of time to obtain a discharge is also extended to either twenty-four months or thirty-six months on most occasions.
 Please contact us for details

 You might be surprised to learn that the cost is not determined by the amount you owe.

 Is There a Cost to Find Out Your Options?

 Bankruptcy protection might not be the only option available to reorganize your finances.
 As a result, it is important that you understand all of your options.
 A Licensed Insolvency Trustee is required by law to assess your situation and provide you with information on your different options.

-At Derek L. Chase and Associates, we provide a no-cost, confidential assessment so that you are fully aware of your options and in particular, how a bankruptcy filing would unfold.
+At Chase & Associates, we provide a no-cost, confidential assessment so that you are fully aware of your options and in particular, how a bankruptcy filing would unfold.
 Including the overall costs.